TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 8/Proverbs 8.20.md

 ---

-I walk in the way of righteousness, In the midst of the paths of justice;
+I walk in the way of righteousness, in the midst of the paths of justice;